cb-ci/ci-gateway-api/README.md

-# CloudBees CI on GKE with Gateway API
+# CloudBees CI with Gateway API

 This repository provides a comprehensive guide and ready-to-use scripts for deploying CloudBees CI on Google Kubernetes Engine (GKE) using the modern [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).